Counselling during coronavirus (COVID-19)

 More detailed coronavirus (COVID-19) guidance for face-to-face sessions will be provided when you book your appointment.

-In addition, when making your way to and from the clinic for your appointment, I ask that you follow the government safer travel guidance, to help reduce the risk of coronavirus (COVID-19) transmission.
+When making your way to and from the clinic for your appointment, I ask that you follow the government safer travel guidance, to help reduce the risk of coronavirus (COVID-19) transmission.

 Anyone who is required to self-isolate while having face-to-face appointments will be able to have online or telephone counselling as an alternative, where suitable.